 User activity

 One of the main factors influencing Instagram’s algorithms is an individual user’s preferences.
-The kind of content they consume will have a big impact on what their feed looks like.
+The kind of content they consume will have a huge impact on what their feed looks like.
 After all, Instagram wants to keep showing them content they’re going to like.

 Engagement